Alcohol Use Disorder and the Impact of Underage Alcohol Use

 Underage Binge Drinking

-Binge drinking can be extremely dangerous, particularly for inexperienced, underage drinkers.
-Consequences of binge drinking can include heightened risk for alcohol addiction; dangerous driving decisions; unprotected sex; and damage to the liver and kidneys.
+Binge drinking, also known as excessive alcohol consumption, can be extremely dangerous, particularly for inexperienced, underage drinkers.
+The consequences of underage drinking and binge drinking can include heightened risk for alcohol addiction, dangerous driving decisions, unprotected sex, sexual assault, and damage to the liver and kidneys.
 Binge drinking may also lead to alcohol poisoning, which sends many teens to the emergency room every year.